stillingdesign/getrich/src/docs/theming.md

 ### Link variants

 By default, the `.link` utility class will be displayed in the style above.
-This styling can be modified by by adding one of the `.variant-{name}` styles below to the element, too.
+This styling can be modified by adding one of the `.variant-{name}` styles below to the element, too.

 <md-code>
     Link variants